 Immediately upon opening, I had fun playing with the built flashlight right out of the box.

-The power station is complete and slightly charged out of the box and ready to experiment with.
+The power station is complete and slightly charged out of the box and ready to experiment with immediately upon opening.

 The small package contains three different charging cords.

-12vDC Power adaptor to charge from car power
+Rockpals 12vDC Power adaptor to charge from car power plus right into your cars lighter or 12v adaptor port.

 Charging Rockpals Portable Power Generator

-The Rockpals generator can be charged with plugging into a 110v wall outlet, attaching to a solar panel or through a vehicle 12v system.
-One of the awesome features about the charging capability of this unit is that you can charge and use it at the same time!
+The Rockpals generator is rechargeable by plugging into a 110v wall outlet, attaching to a solar panel or through a vehicle 12v system.
+One of the impressive features of the charging capability of this unit is that you can charge and use it at the same time!

-On some basic testing – it took about ~3 hours to fully charge while plugged into a 110v wall outlet.
+After some initial testing, it took about ~3 hours to fully charge from low power warning to max capacity while plugged into a 110v wall outlet.

 I am awaiting a solar panel to test out.
 I will update this review once we have tested and provided a full field report update as well.